eXolnet/redmine_risks/README.md

 1. Download the .ZIP archive, extract files and copy the plugin directory to `#{REDMINE_ROOT}/plugins/redmine_risks`.

-2. Make a backup of your database, then run the following command to update it:
+2. From the directory `#{REDMINE_ROOT}`, install the plugin's dependencies:

     ```bash
+    bundle install
+    ```

+3. Make a backup of your database, then run the following command to update it:

+    ```bash
     bundle exec rake redmine:plugins:migrate RAILS_ENV=production NAME=redmine_risks
     ```

+4. Seed the default risk categories:

+    ```bash
+    bundle exec rake risks:seed RAILS_ENV=production
+    ```

-3. Restart Redmine.
+5. Restart Redmine.

-4. Login and enable the "Risks" module on projects you want to use it.
+6. Login and enable the "Risks" module on projects you want to use it.

 ### Uninstall